SHOW PROGRAM

 Company: Cole Collective

-Nicole Ohr is an NYC based professional tap dancer, choreographer, and dance educator, who has performed in venues such as Queens Theatre, Symphony Space, and on the TODAY Show.
-Nicole is Artistic Director of Cole Collective; presenting her tap dance choreography throughout NYC, and is the producer of Dance Astoria.
+Cole Collective (Astoria) Nicole Ohr is a Queens-based tap dancer/choreographer/dance educator.
+She danced for Undertoe Dance Project, and Les Femmes, and has perform at BB Kings, Queens Theatre, Symphony Space, and on the TODAY Show.
+Nicole is Artistic Director of Cole Collective; a Queens-based tap dance company, and is producer of Dance Astoria.

 ________________________________